brainsum/brainsum-starterkit/src/sass/6.utilities/README.md

 # Utilities

-Utilities and helper classes with ability to override anything which goes before in the triangle, eg. hide helper class.
+Utilities and helper classes with ability to override anything which goes before in the triangle, e.g. hide helper class.
 They are usually one line of code and have !important to make sure they override all element styles when used.